This is too amazing not to share.

 got a question i didn’t answer?

-leave a comment, or try the trusty folks at the wild fermentation forum!
+leave a comment, or try the trusty folks at the wild fermentation forum! (edit 2014: the wild fermentation fb group is surprisingly active and supportive these days.)

 or just continue using google!